tejasrisirisha/Data-Analysis-Projects/Student Performance Analysis/output-screenshots/README.md

-This folder contains screenshots of the Retail Sales Analysis project.
+This folder contains screenshots of the Student Performance Analysis project.